Silver418/GridLayoutPlanner/README.txt

 v0.13
 Number input will properly enforce minimum (1) & maximum width & height in squares for furniture.
 Maximum is set from a variable in the app.js script for easier changes in the future.

+v0.14
+App wrapper now expands its height & width to fit large grids.
+(Which will be visible when custom grid sizes are possible.)